GROUNDWORKS

 Saturday 17 May

-Join us for a practical workshop exploring the properties of London construction clay and its potential applications in a ceramic practice.
-Book here.
+A practical workshop exploring the properties of London construction clay and its potential applications in a ceramic practice.

 Artists